Azure/azure-sdk-for-net/sdk/eventgrid/Azure.Messaging.EventGrid/README.md

 A **publisher** sends events to the Event Grid service.
 Microsoft publishes events for several Azure services.
 You can publish events from your own application using the `EventGridPublisherClient`.

 ### Event schemas
 An **event** is the smallest amount of information that fully describes something that happened in the system.
 Event Grid supports multiple schemas for encoding events.
 When a custom topic or domain is created, you specify the schema that will be used when publishing events.

+#### Event Grid schema
-While you may configure your topic to use a custom schema, it is more common to use the already-defined [Event Grid schema](https://docs.microsoft.com/en-us/azure/event-grid/event-schema) or [CloudEvents 1.0 schema](https://docs.microsoft.com/en-us/azure/event-grid/cloud-event-schema).
+While you may configure your topic to use a custom schema, it is more common to use the already-defined Event Grid schema.
+See the specifications and requirements [here](https://docs.microsoft.com/en-us/azure/event-grid/event-schema).

+#### CloudEvents v1.0 schema
+Another option is to use the CloudEvents v1.0 schema.
 [CloudEvents](https://cloudevents.io/) is a Cloud Native Computing Foundation project which produces a specification for describing event data in a common way.
+The service summary of CloudEvents can be found [here](https://docs.microsoft.com/en-us/azure/event-grid/cloud-event-schema).

 Regardless of what schema your topic or domain is configured to use, `EventGridPublisherClient` will be used to publish events to it.